-In addition to the reachability provided by normal flow of control, a labeled statement is reachable if the label is referenced by a reachable goto statement, unless the goto statement is inside the try block or a catch block of a try\statement that includes a finally block whose end point is unreachable, and the labeled statement is outside the try statement.
+In addition to the reachability provided by normal flow of control, a labeled statement is reachable if the label is referenced by a reachable goto statement, unless the goto statement is inside the try block or a catch block of a try\statement that includes a finally block whose end point is unreachable, and the labeled statement is outside the try\statement.

-12.6 Declaration statements
+13.6 Declaration statements

-A declaration\statement declares a local variable or constant.
-Declaration statements are permitted in blocks, but are not permitted as embedded statements.
+A declaration\statement declares one or more local variables, one or more local constants, or a local function.
+Declaration statements are permitted in blocks and switch blocks, but are not permitted as embedded statements.

 '''

 declaration_statement

 : local_variable_declaration ';'

 | local_constant_declaration ';'

+| local_function_declaration

 ;

 '''